FjellOverflow/nordlys/content/posts/syntax-highlighting.md

 ## Changing Color Scheme

 It is also possible to change the colors of the code blocks, by changing the `expressiveCodeThemes` in `theme.config.ts`.
-For a list of avaible themes, refer to the [Expressive Code documentation](https://expressive-code.com/guides/themes/).
+For a list of available themes, refer to the [Expressive Code documentation](https://expressive-code.com/guides/themes/).

 ```typescript title="theme.config.ts"
 export default defineThemeConfig({